 Four Rohingya killed in Bangladesh camp fire

-Cox's Bazar (Bangladesh), Jan 12 (AFP) A Rohingya woman and three children perished when a fire gutted their tent shelter in a UN camp in Bangladesh, authorities said today.
+COX's BAZAR: A Rohingya woman and three children perished when a fire gutted their tent shelter in a UN camp in Bangladesh, authorities said Friday.

 The victims had only arrived from Myanmar in the past week and were waiting at the transit centre to be shifted to a refugee camp in Cox's Bazar district.